Skip to footer content

 How to Add Header and Footer in PDF Using iTextSharp and IronPDF in C# with Example: Image 4 - PDF Output

 Notice how the entire implementation fits in a single code block with clear, readable property assignments.
-There's no need to create a separate class file, calculate pixel positions, or manage canvas objects.
-The library abstracts these complexities, letting developers focus on the content rather than the mechanics of PDF generation using iTextSharp-style patterns.
+There is no need to create a separate class file, calculate pixel positions, or manage canvas objects.
+The library abstracts these complexities, letting you focus on the content rather than the mechanics of PDF generation.

 How Do You Create HTML-Styled Headers and Footers?